tom171296/BlogNet/_drafts/2021-05-12-BuildingAnIntegrationPlatformBasedOnAnOpenStandard.md

 The main thing with message routing is that routing is done for each message individually.
 This comes with a lot of scalability benefits but that results in that message order can not be guaranteed.

 ## Linked routing
+A link route represents a private messaging path between a sender and receiver in whicht the router passes the messages between endpoints.

 # Connecting your application